 1.3.5. references to the Agreement shall be construed as references also to any separate or independent stipulation or agreement contained therein;

 1.3.6. any headings and titles in the Agreement are for convenience only and shall not affect its interpretation;

 1.3.7. references to any document (including the Agreement) or a provision of any document includes such document or provision thereof as amended or supplemented in accordance with its terms, and whether or not such other document or provisions thereof is or becomes ineffective for any reason;

-1.3.8. unless expressly provided for to the contrary in herein, words in the singular shall include the plural and vice versa, and references to one gender include other genders;
+1.3.8. unless expressly provided for to the contrary herein, words in the singular shall include the plural and vice versa, and references to one gender shall include other genders;

 1.3.9. a reference to a ‘person’ shall include a reference to any individual, firm, company or other body corporate, an individual's executors or administrators, Governmental Authority, unincorporated association, trust or partnership (whether or not having separate legal personality), and shall include a Party’s Affiliate but shall not include a reference to the Parties and their respective employees and officers;

 1.3.10. a reference to a particular ‘person’ shall include a reference to the person’s executors, administrators, successors, substitutes (including persons taking by novation);